ysmood/github-trending/readme.md

 ## Design the Algorithm

 How to score a repository by its quality?
 What will make you think a repository's quality is high?
 We use scores to measure the quality of repositories.
 We can only give one star for each repository, but we can take advantage of this information.
-If we like (star) a repository the author of that repository is likely to be trustable.
+If we star a repository the author of it is likely to be trustable.
 If any author stars a repository we add a score to it, such as if 3 authors stared the same repository then the repository get 3 scores.
 We iterate through all the authors then use the scores to sort the repositories and create our personalized Github trending.

 ## The Approach